PaddlePaddle/docs/docs/install/pip/linux-pip_en.md

    python -m pip install paddlepaddle-gpu==2.1.1 -f https://www.paddlepaddle.org.cn/whl/mkl/stable/noavx.html --no-index
    ```

+   If you encounter a problem with the dependency package reporting errors during the installation process, you can manually install the dependency package yourself and add `--no-deps` to the installation command.

    To determine whether your machine supports `avx`, you can use the following command.
 If the output contains `avx`, it means that the machine supports `avx`:
    ```
    cat /proc/cpuinfo | grep -i avx